mohitsuman/mohitsuman/README.md

 Welcome to the world of Mohit Suman !!

 Mohit Suman is based out of beautiful country India.
-He works as a Senior Software Engineer and Agile Coach at [Red Hat](https://www.redhat.com/en) R&D Team.
+He works as a Technical Product Manager at [Red Hat](https://www.redhat.com/en) R&D Team.
 Currently working for Developer Tools team and making softwares to enhance the overall developer experience.
 An advocate of open source stuff and evangelist of a happy-go-lucky life.

 On public speaking and leadership qualities, he is excited about learning new things down the road and look to make the world a better place.
 And someday he will.